Page images

 XVI.

-A CREED undoubtedly derived down upon the World, from the Original Promife of the Mediator.
-And they, before the Flood, who diligently came to God, and worshipp'd him in Virtue of the Second Article of it, worshipp'd, in effect, in Virtue of the Mediator, through whom God made himself, according to the Intent of Promife, a Rewarder of those who walk'd in his ways; and confequently a Punisher of those who did not and to convince the Ante-diluvian World, that be, the Lover of Virtue, and not Virtue itself, was the Rewarder of its Servants, tranflated Enoch to himfelf; a Demonftration that another World, not this, was, from the Beginning, intended to be the Reward of that Faith in God, and that Righteousness which flowed from it.
-And Job after the Flood, without any exprefs Prophecy to revive and support the Faith of that Promije (which was the Intent of Prophecy in virtue of the Tradition of it, As the prefent Bishop of Salisbury/has excellently made
+A CREED undoubtedly derived down upon the World, from the Original Promise of the Mediator.
+And they, before the Flood, who diligently came to God, and worshipp'd him in Virtue of the Second Article of it, worshipp'd, in effect, in Virtue of the Mediator, through whom God made himself, according to the Intent of Promise, a Rewarder of those who walk'd in his ways; and confequently a Punisher of those who did not and to convince the Ante-diluvian World, that be, the Lover of Virtue, and not Virtue itself, was the Rewarder of its Servants, tranflated Enoch to himself; a Demonftration that another World, not this, was, from the Beginning, intended to be the Reward of that Faith in God, and that Righteoufnefs which flowed from it.
+And Job after the Flood, without any exprefs Prophecy to revive and support the Faith of that Promije (which was the Intent of Prophecy in virtue of the Tradition of it,

 was